Introduction

 When you buy a combine, you also need to consider the cost of shipping and installation.
 If you’re buying from overseas, the shipping cost may vary depending on the timing.
 It’s a good idea to buy when shipping fees are lower, or it could add extra costs.

 Another cost to consider is the installation fee.
-Some combines may require an engineer for installation, which is an additional expense.
+Some combinations may require an engineer for installation, which is an additional expense.

 Repair and maintenance costs